ned14/outcome/doc/src/content/tutorial/policies/builtin.md

 These are the precanned policies built into Outcome:

 {{< api "policies/all_narrow" "all_narrow" >}}
 : Wide checks call their narrow check cousins only.
-Narrow checks call a function called `_ub()` which:
+If there is an observation of a value/error/exception which is not present, the narrow checks call a function called `_ub()` which:

  1. Is marked with any compiler-specific markup to say it will never return,